 - These lead to constant evaluations and improvement

 Murphy’s Safety Incidents

 As the employer Murphy is responsible for making workplaces as safe as is reasonably possible.
 Employees know they work in a dangerous industry, but they expect the company to take all steps to prevent accidents.

-Another incident occurred in 2015 aboard a vessel, a drill rig ship, called the Discoverer Deep Seas.
-A worker was being transported to the vessel by bucket when that bucket was struck.
+Another incident occurred in 2015 aboard a drill rig ship called the Discoverer Deep Seas.
+A worker was being transported to the vessel by the bucket when that bucket was struck.
 The worker suffered shoulder, neck, and back injuries as a result.

 Maritime Law and Workers’ Rights

-If you have been injured in the maritime industry, be sure to consult with a professional maritime lawyer to get the advice you need about proceeding with a lawsuit and demanding damages for your injuries.
+If you have been injured in the maritime industry, consult a professional maritime lawyer to get the advice you need about proceeding with a lawsuit and demanding damages for your injuries.